Explore the ancient temples of Bangkok and Ayutthaya by land and by river boat

 Upon arrival, a short walk along the pools leading to the waterfall will bring you past the Khmu minority village of Ban Thapaene and the rescued bears of the “Bear Lao” project as well.
 Once at the falls, stand in awe as the water tumbles over multi-tiered limestone formations into cool, clear pools ideal for swimming and relaxing before returning to Luang Prabang.

-Also stop at Wat Mai, built in 1796 and famous for the five-tiered roof of its wooden sim.
-Afterward visit the National Museum (a former King’s Palace) to see a collection of personal artefacts from the Royal Family.
+After breakfast at the hotel, visit the National Museum (a former King’s Palace) to see a collection of personal artefacts from the Royal Family.

 Next, board a traditional riverboat for a trip up the Mekong River to see the famous caves of Pak Ou, which house thousands of statues representing Lord Buddha.
 After the visit, return to Luang Prabang by road for lunch at your leisure.

-In the afternoon, play a private game or two of pétanque (bocce ball) before returning to the hotel.
-The opportunity to take an optional Lao cooking class will be also provided.
+In the afternoon, the opportunity to take an optional Lao cooking class will be also provided.
 If not partaking in the class, enjoy an afternoon to yourself and try dinner at a local restaurant in town.

 OPTIONAL COOKING CLASS: